How to Flatten Warped and Twisted Lumber

-That rough lumber you just hauled home is probably twisted, cupped, bowed, or some combination of all three.
-This isn’t a defect; it’s normal.
-Wood moves as it dries, and rough boards sat in a lumber pile responding to changing conditions.
-Your job is to tame that distortion into flat, straight boards ready for joinery.
+That rough lumber you just hauled home from the dealer is probably twisted, cupped, bowed, or some combination of all three.
+This is not a defect.
+Wood moves as it dries, and rough boards sat in a lumber pile responding to humidity and temperature swings for months.
+Your job is to tame the distortion into flat, straight boards ready for joinery.

 Woodworking technique